JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_flaken.rst

 * :code:`CFLK_ALB` : type of albedo for FLake.

   * 'UNIF' : a uniform value of 0.135 is used for water albedo
-  * 'TA96' : Taylor et al (1996) formula for water direct albedo, depending on solar zenith angle
+  * 'TA96' : :cite:t:`taylor_studies_1996` formula for water direct albedo, depending on solar zenith angle
   * 'MK10' : albedo from Marat Khairoutdinov

 * :code:`LSKINTEMP` : flag to use or not the skin temperature computation.